Mikejo5000/vsts-docs-pr/docs/settings/about-settings.md

 - [Remove users from your account](../accounts/delete-account-users.md)
 - [Assign access levels and extensions to users by group membership](../accounts/assign-access-levels-and-extensions-by-group-membership.md)

-### Extensions

-From the account-level admin context **Extensions** page, you can [install and manage Marketplace extensions](../marketplace/install-vsts-extension.md).

-An extension is an installable unit that contributes new capabilities to your account.
-You can find extensions from within the [Visual Studio Marketplace](https://marketplace.visualstudio.com/vsts?utm_source=vstsproduct&utm_medium=L1BrowseMarketplace&targetId=1a7c88fb-3672-441e-9686-0f72b02ae6a4).
-The Visual Studio Marketplace is home to hundreds of extensions that can be installed to help with:

-- Planning and tracking of work items, sprints, scrums, etc.
-- Build and release flows
-- Code testing and tracking
-- Collaboration among team members

 ### Account-level permissions or Security